junior-devleague/unity-3D-racing/Day1/Lesson1.md

 # Day 1 Lesson Plan

+Today we will be introducing you to Unity and the editor window.
+By end of day you should be comfortable with using the basic features of the editor. **Instructors**- remind students to bring a USB drive to save their work.

 ### Intro to the Unity UI
   1.  **Create a new Unity project**.
 Navigate to **file -> New Project**.
 Give your project a name.
 Upon clicking **"create project"** the game editor window will appear.
   ![](https://github.com/junior-devleague/spring-break-unity/blob/master/Day1/Screenshots/editor.png)